splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Security
 --------------------------------------------------------------

-The Docker image as based on a Debian image which some vulnerability scanners might incorrectly flag as having a CVE.
+The Docker image as based on a Debian image which some vulnerability scanners might incorrectly flag as having a common vulnerability and exposure (CVE).
 To verify the presence and the severity of any CVE, look at the Debian Security Tracker to verify its status in Debian.
 For example, :new-page:`quay.io <http://quay.io/>` (the Docker repository that hosts the published private runner Docker images) reports CVE-2023-45853 as a critical severity vulnerability but the Debian Security Tracker describes the status of https://security-tracker.debian.org/tracker/CVE-2023-45853 and explains why it's marked as ignored by the Debian security team.

 Required container permissions